 Great job with all of your hard work so far this semester!
 We’re so close to the end of the semester, now it’s time to access the resources you need to finish strong.
 LSC’s tips and strategies can help.
-Use the last few weeks of online classes to catch up and keep up with your course work.
-Because you won’t have classes during finals, time management will be very important, including creating some structure for yourself and balancing time for sleep, rest, and good nutrition.
-Finals are stressful in a normal year, and this year nothing is normal.
-Be kind to yourself, and take care of yourself – it’s a major part of preparing for any exam.
+Use the last few weeks of classes to catch up and keep up with your course work.
+Because you won’t have classes during finals, time management will be very important, including creating structure for yourself and balancing time for sleep, rest, and good nutrition.
+Finals can be stressful and you’ll need to be kind to yourself and take care of yourself – this is a major part of preparing for any exam.
 Find tips and strategies for managing stress here.

 The LSC is here to help you think through the steps that will work for you.
-You will need to build a plan for carving out the time you need to study.
 Read on for resources, videos, and the top 10 tips from study skills experts and LSC tutors.

-– Procrastination happens to all of us!
-It’s part of the process but when you understand it you can overcome it.
+– Having a hard time getting started?
+That’s ok, procrastination happens to all of us, and when you understand it more you’ll have the tools to overcome it.
 Find out out how to break the cycle here.

 – Cornell students can self-enroll in our Canvas module on Studying for and Taking Exams for a complete step-by-step guide on what works, what doesn’t, how to develop a study plan, and strategies for taking exams.
 Click on the link here to self-enroll in the module.
 Learn about effective study strategies, concept mapping, and how to tackle different types of exam questions.

 – Check out our videos on time management, the perils of multitasking, learning from online lectures and discussions, and being flexible.
-Find the compilation of videos here.
+Find our YouTube channel here.

-3. Set up a simple time structure for the exam period – make a simple plan – e.g., sleep, meals, exercise – so it feels more like a workday.
-Use a homestretch calendar!
+4. Set up a basic time structure for the exam period – make a simple plan – e.g., sleep, meals, exercise – so it feels more like a workday.

-9. Check your sleep schedule—study and take practice tests at the same time you’re going to be taking the test.
+9. Take practice tests at the same time you’re going to be taking the test.